newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

 ### Configuring CoffeePot

-CoffeePot uses a `.nineml.properties` file.
+CoffeePot uses a `.nineml.properties` file in your home directory.
+This contains some helpful default settings when using CoffeePot such as "pretty-printing" your xml output.

 1. Create the file in your home directory: